junxit/us-congress-bills-113/bill.md

     - **(I)** laws, regulations, rules, and practices that may require a parolee to return to the same county that they were living in before their arrest and therefore prevent offenders from changing their setting upon release; and
     - **(J)** trying to establish pre-release planning procedures for prisoners to ensure that a prisoner's eligibility for Federal or State benefits (including Medicaid, Medicare, Social Security and veterans benefits) upon release is established prior to release, subject to any limitations in law, and to ensure that prisoners are provided with referrals to appropriate social and health services or are referred to appropriate nonprofit organizations.
 - **(d)** *Updated reports* On an annual basis, the Task Force shall submit to Congress an updated report on the activities of the Task Force, including specific recommendations on issues described in subsections (b) and (c).

+## § 6.
+Protecting important funding for crime victims and law enforcement

+Section 8(e)(1) of the Prison Rape Elimination Act of 2003 (42 U.S.C.
+15607(e)(1)) is amended by adding at the end the following:

+> - **(C)** *Limitation*
+>   - **(i)** *Violence Against Women Act* For purposes of this subsection, a grant program shall not be considered to be covered by this subsection if the program is administered by the Office of Violence Against Women.
+>   - **(ii)** *Delay* During the 4-year period beginning on the date of enactment of the Second Chance Reauthorization Act of 2013, for purposes of this subsection, a grant program shall not be considered to be covered by this subsection if the program is funded under subpart 1 of part E of title I of the Omnibus Crime Control and Safe Streets Act of 1968 (42 U.S.C.
+3750 et seq.) or section 221 of the Juvenile Justice and Delinquency Prevention Act of 1974 (42 U.S.C.
+5631), except for the portion of funds used toward the construction, administration, or operations of a police lockup, jail, prison, or other detention facility.
+>   - **(iii)** *Applicability to funds* No funds appropriated to programs described in clause (i) or (ii), including any funds appropriated before the date of enactment of the Second Chance Reauthorization Act of 2013 that remain available for obligation as of such date of enactment, may be reduced under this section.